US prosecutors level fresh $1.6m fraud charge against Rufai - New Telegraph

 Fresh facts have emerged indicating that Abidemi Rufai, the suspended aide of the Governor of Ogun State, Dapo Abiodun, also tried to swindle the US Internal Revenue Service (IRS) of nearly $1.6 million.

-Already accused of allegedly stealing $350,000 from Washington State as part of a massive pandemic-related fraud, Rufai is now facing the fresh charge from federal prosecutors.
+Rufai, who was accused of stealing $350,000 from Washington State as part of a massive pandemic-related fraud, is now facing the fresh charge from federal prosecutors.

 Federal prosecutors in western Washington have been seeking to make sure Rufai remains in custody pending trial, saying he poses a severe flight risk, is facile with fake identities, and that he’s unlikely to ever be extradited if he makes it back to Nigeria.